 Advanced interpersonal skills and ability to work with diverse groups to achieve results.

 Demonstrated ability to work collaboratively with internal and external peers, managers and teams with advanced program planning and management of projects.

-Extensive knowledge of the history of tobacco control policymaking and the impact of research.
+Extensive knowledge of the history of tobacco control policymaking and the impact of research on policymaking.

 Demonstrated knowledge of historic and current local, state, and federal legislation and regulations regarding the sale and marketing of tobacco and nicotine products.

 Proven ability to formulate solutions, new program development, alternative choices and implications for implementation.

 Extensive knowledge and experience in research grantmaking and grants administration.

 Experience conducting research on tobacco-related diseases and a record of publications in the field.

 Experience mentoring or training individuals in the biomedical sciences or other STEMM fields or experience with developing and/or administering STEMM training programs.